kaanguru/JavaScript_Re-Beginners/01_meet_again/06_use-strict.md

 Like all professional developers, we will develop using JavaScript compilers like babel or  [typescript](https://www.typescriptlang.org/tsconfig#alwaysStrict) so don't worry about  _"use strict"_ and browser-compatible JavaScript.
 Compilers deal with it automatically.

 ::: tip
 Since using  _"use strict"_ or _'use strict'_ rarely makes difference.
-I won't be using it.
+I won't be using it in our course.
 :::